Last update 09/30/2020, originally posted 12/04/2018

 Why you should use influencer marketing this Christmas

-So while there is definitely merit in running paid ad campaigns on social media and Google during December and in the months leading up to Christmas, influencer marketing is fast becoming the best way to reach today’s consumers.
+So while there is definitely merit in running paid ad campaigns on social media and Google in the months leading up to Christmas, influencer marketing is fast becoming the best way to reach today’s consumers.